Layr-Labs/eigensdk-go/aggregator/README.md

             cfg := aggregator.Config{
                 RegistryCoordinatorAddress:    common.HexToAddress("0x7bc06c482dead17c0e297afbc32f6e63d3846650"),
                 OperatorStateRetrieverAddress: common.HexToAddress("0x4c5859f0f772848b2d91f1d83e2fe57935348029"),
-                ServiceManagerAddress:         common.HexToAddress("0x5f3f1dbd7b74c6b46e8c44f98792a1daf8d69154"),
                 EthHttpUrl:                    ethHttpUrl,
                 EthWsUrl:                      "ws://localhost:8545",
-                EcdsaPrivateKey:               ecdsaPrivateKey,
                 AggregatorServerIpPortAddr:    "localhost:8090",
             }
         ```

-4. **Task Processor Definition**: Create a struct implementing the `TaskProcessor` interface:

-    - This is a interface that contains user-defined logic to handle new tasks, signed responses, and the final aggregated result.
-    - We provide a standard `IndexingTaskProcessor` implementation that can be used as is for most cases.
-    - You can create it usig the `NewIndexingTaskProcessor` builder from `taskprocessor` package.
+2. **Provide a Task Processor**: Provide a struct implementing the `TaskProcessor` interface.
+This interface contains user-defined logic to handle new tasks, signed responses, and the final aggregated result.
+We provide a standard `IndexingTaskProcessor` implementation that can be used as is for most cases, you can create it usig the `NewIndexingTaskProcessor` builder from `taskprocessor` package:

+    1. Instantiate an ethereum client and a transaction manager for the task responder:

         ``` go
+            ethHttpClient, err := ethclient.Dial("http://localhost:8545")

+            ecdsaPrivateKey, err := crypto.HexToECDSA("2a871d0798f97d79848a013d4936a73bf4cc922c825d33c1cf7073dff6d409c6")
+            txMgr, err := txmgr.NewSimpleTxManagerFromPrivateKey(logger, ethHttpClient, ecdsaPrivateKey)
+        ```

+    2. Get the `TaskManager` ABI from the contract binding:

+        ``` go
+            taskManagerAbi, err := cstaskmanager.ContractIncredibleSquaringTaskManagerMetaData.GetAbi()
+        ```

+    3. Provide a struct that implements the `TaskResponder` interface.
+That interface requires a method to send the aggregated task responses and another for hashing task responses.
+Here we provide an SDK implementation that satisfies the Task Responder interface, receiving the TaskManager address and ABI, a transaction manager and an ethereum client:

+        ``` go
+            taskResponder, err := taskmanager.NewTaskManagerFromAbi[*big.Int, *big.Int](
+                taskManagerAddr,
+                taskManagerAbi,
+                txMgr,
+                ethHttpClient,
+            )
+        ```

+    4. Create the `IndexingTaskProcessor` with the `TaskResponder` created below:

+        ```go
             taskProcessor, err := taskprocessor.NewIndexingTaskProcessor(logger, taskResponder)
         ```

-5. **Run the aggregator**: Create an `Aggregator` with the config, a logger, the task processor created below and the task manager contract ABI, and then start it:
+3. **Run the aggregator**: Instantiate an `Aggregator` with the config, a logger, the task processor created below and the task manager contract ABI, and then start it:

     ``` go
         agg, err := aggregator.NewAggregator(cfg, logger, taskProcessor, taskManagerAbi)